Central limit theorem for a Stratonovich integral with Malliavin calculus: Examples

 \section{Examples}

-\subsection{Bifractional Brownian Motion}
+\subsection{Bifractional Brownian motion}

-The bifractional Brownian motion is a generalization of fractional Brownian motion, first introduced by Houdr\'e and Villa \cite{Houdre}.
-It is defined as a centered Gaussian process $B^{H,K} = \{B^{H,K}(t), t \ge 0\}$,with covariance defined by,
+The bifractional Brownian motion is a generalization of fractional Brownian motion, first introduced by Houdr\'e and Villa~\cite{Houdre}.
+It is defined as a centered Gaussian process $B^{H,K} = \{B^{H,K}(t), t \ge0\}$, with covariance defined by

-where $H \in (0,1),$ $K\in(0,1]$ (Note that the case $K=1$ corresponds to fractional Brownian motion with Hurst parameter $H$).
-The reader may refer to \cite{Lei} and its references for further discussion of properties.
+where $H \in(0,1)$, $K\in(0,1]$.
+(Note that the case $K=1$ corresponds to fractional Brownian motion with Hurst parameter $H$.)
+The reader may refer to~\cite{Lei} and its references for further discussion of properties.

-In this section, we show that the results of Section 4 are valid for bifractional Brownian motion with parameter values $H,$ $K$ such that $H \le 1/2$ and $2HK = 1/2$.
-In particular, this includes the end point cases $H = 1/4$, $K=1$ studied in \cite{NoRev}, and $H=1/2, \; K=1/2$ studied in \cite{Swanson}.
+In this section, we show that the results of Section~\ref{sec4} are valid for bifractional Brownian motion with parameter values $H$, $K$ such that $H \le1/2$ and $2HK = 1/2$.
+In particular, this includes the endpoint cases $H = 1/4$, $K=1$ studied in~\cite{NoRev}, and $H=1/2, K=1/2$ studied in~\cite{Swanson}. \begin{proposition} Let $ \{B^{H,K}_t, t \ge0 \} $ denote a bifractional Brownian motion.
+The covariance conditions \textup{(i)--(iv)} of Section~\ref{sec4} are satisfied for values of $0 < H \le1/2 $ and $0 < K \le1$ such that $2HK = 1/2$. \end{proposition} \begin{pf} \textit{Condition} (i).